What is Nitro Coffee?

-You’d be forgiven for thinking nitro cold brew was some sort of whack-a-doodle science experiment dreamed up by teenagers in a basement.
+You’d be forgiven for thinking nitro cold brew was some sort of whack-a-doodle science experiment dreamed up in a basement.
 Quite the contrary, though, it’s a logically sound way to put a spin on the now-classic cold brew to make it a bit more complex, heavier on the tongue, and gloriously free of ice.

 It is, actually, a science experiment gone gloriously right.